 The podcast features poems and stories, many written in or inspired by Wordsmithery's Empty Chair workshops earlier in the year.

 The Empty Chair podcast is part of Wordsmithery's The Empty Chair - a year-long writing project for Dickens 150, including workshops and a poetry trail which will go live in December (Lockdown permitting).
 Find out more at Wordsmithery website

 *This podcast is for those aged 14 and older.
 Contains words some might find offensive.

 Organised by Wordsmithery.

 Last year, American singer songwriter Bret Rider embarked on a trip around Europe to find new inspiration to write a hit song.
-During that time he stumbled upon the Historic town of Rochester during it’s annual Dickens Festival.
+During that time he stumbled upon the Historic town of Rochester during its annual Dickens Festival.
 Having never heard of Charles Dickens or indeed Dickens festival, Bret was taken on a journey of discovery which highlighted Rochester’s Dickensian features.

 The experience left him spellbound by Charles Dickens and he returned this year to finish his song about Rochester.
-However, with the outbreak of coronavirus, Bret now finds himself locked down in the humble English home of his assistant Jim.
+However, with the outbreak of COVID-19, Bret now finds himself locked down in the humble English home of his assistant Jim.
 In spite of this Bret is determined to finish his Dickensian song at Jim’s house, whether Jim likes it or not...